 - 1. The original executed contract

-- 2. Evidence of the competitive bid procedures and selection criteria usedthe procurement of contracted public works and architectural and engineering services followed applicable state laws and local agency procurement requirements
+- 2. Evidence the procurement of contracted public works and architectural and engineering services followed applicable state laws and local agency procurement requirements

-- 3. All contractor invoices received
+- All contractor invoices received

 - 4. All contract change order documents

 - 5. Proof of payment to contractors

 - 6. Project "as built" or other final plans

 - 7. Sign-off on completion by Local Agency (letter of acceptance)